Deriving volume density profiles of filaments from observed surface densities: Method

 where $\rho_{\rm C}$ is the axial volume density, $h$ is the full width at half-maximum of the profile, $\beta$ is the density slope, and the factor $(2^{2/\beta}-1)$ ensures that $h$ remains independent of $\beta$ \citep[][]{Men'shchikov2021a}.
 The profile resembles a Gaussian at small radii ($r \lesssim h$) and, for a sufficiently extended filament ($R \gg h$), asymptotically approaches a power law $\rho(r)\propto r^{-\beta}$ at $r \gg h$ (Fig.~\ref{vsdensprofiles}).

 We also assume that the corresponding surface density distribution can be represented by a similar function

 where $\Sigma_{\rm C}$ is the filament crest surface density, $w$ and $\gamma$ are the intrinsic half-maximum width and slope, respectively, and the square-root term with exponent $\epsilon$ describes the dependence of $\Sigma(r)$ on the geometry of the circular boundary (Eq.~(\ref{integral})).
 In general, $\epsilon$ depends on both the extent $\xi \equiv R/h$ and slope $\beta$ of the density distribution in Eq.~(\ref{volume_density}).
 It follows directly from Eq.~(\ref{integral}) that $\epsilon = 2$ in the limiting case of uniform density.
-Examples of the surface density profiles are shown in Fig.~\ref{vsdensprofiles}.
+Examples of the surface density profiles are shown in Fig.~\ref{vsdensprofiles}, \chg{together with the volume density profiles from which they were computed.
+The direct comparison of the two profile types shows that $\rho(r)$ and $\Sigma(r)$ of a filament of finite extent differ systematically in both slope and width, increasingly so toward shallower slopes and larger extents.}

+To ensure full consistency between $\Sigma(r)$ in Eq.~(\ref{surface_density_fittingfun}) and $\rho(r)$ in Eq.~(\ref{volume_density}), we determined empirical relationships between their parameters through the following procedure.
+We computed surface densities for a grid of numerical models with volume densities from Eq.~(\ref{volume_density}), truncated at $r = R$ and parameterized by the slope $\beta$ and extent $\xi \equiv R/h$ of the power-law structure.
+For this purpose, we employed the code \emph{radmc-3d} by C.\,Dullemond\footnote{\url{http://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d}} to compute spherical distributions $\rho(r)$ and integrate them along lines of sight, producing high-resolution surface density images from which we extracted accurate profiles $\Sigma_{\rm N}(r)$.
+A single central slice through such a spherical distribution yields the same $\Sigma(r)$ profile as a slice through the corresponding infinite cylinder with the same $\rho(r)$, so spherical geometry is computationally simpler while providing the cross-sectional profile we need.